 The youth are not the only ones to benefit from this mentoring program.
 The SUNY Cortland college students will gain great experience as they prepare for careers in Psychology, Social Work, and other human services fields.
 The opportunity to work and interact one-on-one with another person, especially a child, can provide a chance for them to put theory into practice.

-Our next session of Compass will begin this fall and will run for a total of 10 weeks, on Tuesday nights from 6:00-7:3opm on the SUNY Cortland campus.
+Our next session of Compass begins February 7th and will run for a total of 10 weeks, on Tuesday nights from 6:30-8pm on the SUNY Cortland campus.
 Compass is a free program, so spots fill up fast!